 - Standard Waivers - All un-owned players are put on waivers immediately following the leagues draft each week.
 This happens from the start of the first game until a few hours past the end of the last, and when players are dropped from another team.
 When the waiver period expires, usually around 3 am EST, all the claims from that period will be processed based on the waiver order.

 - Free Agent Auction (Continuous) - Teams will have a specific budget to bid for player acquisitions.
 All acquisitions will be done in batches one or more times each week (as specified in the settings).
 If a team would like to add a player, that team will bid an amount they are willing to pay.
 On the next waiver process day, the team with the highest bid will be awarded the player, and the bid will be subtracted from that team's budget.
+All unclaimed players must go through the waiver process in order to be picked up by a team.

 - No Waivers - Every player is immediately available to be added to your team as a free agent once they enter the candidate pool.
 Most leagues choose to utilize waivers because this system is often deemed as unfair.